-Receivables within the scope of NZ IFRS 9 from 1 January 2018 are managed to collect contractual cash flows and their contractual terms generate cash flows that are solely payments of principal (and interest thereon, if any).
+Receivables within the scope of NZ IFRS 9 are managed to collect contractual cash flows and their contractual terms generate cash flows that are solely payments of principal (and interest thereon, if any).
 Receivables are initially recognised at fair value and are subsequently measured at amortised cost less a provision for impairment.